The Nuclear Magnetic Resonance Center

 - 3-D capabilities

-Reservation for more than 5 hours & overnight, reserve within two weeks.
-Cancellation must be made at least 5 hrs in advance.
+Cancellation must be made at least 4 hrs in advance.

 In order for the high-end instrument to effectively service faculty and students with their research needs and bring great benefits to both the Chemistry Department and the greater VCU community, the training and usage on the 600 MHz NMR will be based on individual requests on with information concerning the research sample and project as a whole.
 Please the email NMR Facility Director if you need to use 600 MHz NMR for discussions concerning your project and to schedule training.

-In general, each prospective user must consult with the NMR staff before using any of the NMR spectrometers or the Sun workstations.
-Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please authorization and training [PDF] form for training.
+In general, each prospective user must consult with the NMR Director before using any of the NMR spectrometers.
+Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please complete the User Authorization & Request for NMR Training Form.
 After completing and passing training, users are granted permission to perform experiments on their own.
-Only then will access to NMR spectrometers and the data stations be granted.
+Only then will access to NMR spectrometers be granted.
 Once you have successfully obtained the “routine, 1D spectrum,” you have paved your way leading to other advanced applications.

-The training is offered each week from Monday to Thursday.
-Please complete a User Authorization and Request for NMR Training [PDF] form and return it to the NMR facility director.
+The training is offered each week from Monday to Friday.
+Please complete a Training Form and return it to the NMR Facility Director.
 You are encouraged not to start training until you plan to start using the spectrometers for research.

-Each training session is about 30 – 45 minutes.
-Training is done individually, on a user-provided sample and user research group account only.
-The training content and pace can be adjusted to users with different experience.
+Each training session is about 30-45 minutes.
+Training is done individually, on 400 MHz NMR spectrometer with a user-provided sample and user research group account only.
+The training content and pace can be adjusted to users with different experiences.
 During the first training session, you will learn to operate the NMR spectrometer and obtain a 1-D 1H spectrum.
 The next training session will be scheduled after that.
-The training will continue until you meet the requirements; the average is about three training sessions for each person.
+The training will continue until you meet the requirements, the average is about three training sessions for each person.
 Training/assistance is provided until the user feels comfortable running the spectrometer.

 CNS, macromolecular structure determination, NMR structure calculation using NOEs, J-coupling, chemical shift and dipolar coupling data.